-Network usage causes various problems, such as infecting computer virus by attached to e-mail, accessing to malicious webpages, various attacking to the server and personal information leaks.
-It is necessary to keep your computer secure in order to use the network properly.
+Network use can encounter various problems, such as the infection by a malware attached to e-mail, accessing malicious webpages, various server attacks and personal information leaks.
+Your computer must be kept secure in order to use the network properly.